MrAsd2k2/GettingAndCleaningDataProject/README.md

 ###2.Extracts only the measurements on the mean and standard deviation for each measurement.

-The columns of X are properly named according to the supplied "feature" file.
 The grep function and the standard subsetting options (_"["_ and _"]"_) are used to "filter" only the columns related to mean ("*mean*") or standard deviation ("*std*") values and the intermediate data are saved in a temporary data frame.

 ###3.Uses descriptive activity names to name the activities in the data set

 The activity descriptions are loaded from the activity labels.
-The activities in the "y" table are properly names by merging the "y" and "activity_labels" using the standard _merge_ command.
-Though not mandatory in this specific case, in order to preserve the completness of the measures (in terms of number of rows), the all.x = TRUE is used to mimic a sql left join.
+The actual merge of the data is performed later.
+See point "5" below for further details.

 ###4.Appropriately labels the data set with descriptive variable names.

 All the columns from the intermediate working data frames are merged in a unique data frame using the _cbind_ function then appropriate labels taken from the supplied "feature" file (or described in the readme included in the original archive) are applied to the column names of the data frame.
 Please note that, compared to the original files, the temporary "X" data frame has been stripped of some columns during the activities performed in step 2 (see above).

+The columns of X are properly named according to the supplied "feature" file.

 ###5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Finally the average of all the variables is calculated providing the _avg_ function to the _aggregate_ command while summarizing the values for subject number and nature of the activity.
+The average of all the variables is calculated providing the _avg_ function to the _aggregate_ command while summarizing the values for subject number and nature of the activity.

+The activities from the "y" table are properly named by merging the working data frame with the "activity_labels" using the standard _merge_ command.
+This task is performed at this time because, due to a _"feature"_ of the standard _merge_ command, the rows order is not properly preserved despite specifying the "sort = FALSE" parameter.
+In order not to erroneously shuffle measures, subject id and activities this step should be mandatorily performed after the columns from "subject", "y" and "X" were already binded toghether.
+Though not essential in this specific case, in order to preserve the completness of the measures (in terms of number of rows), the all.x = TRUE is used to mimic a sql left join.

-The columns names to whom the data were aggregated are restored and the final data set is extracted with the _write.text_ function.
+Finally, the columns names to whom the data were aggregated are restored and the final data set is extracted with the _write.text_ function.

-As the data contains measures for 30 individual for six possible activities therefore the final "tidy" table should contain 30*6 (=180) rows plus the headers row.
+See the supplied "CodeBook.md" for details about the record layout and the assumptions and the choises made in terms of columns preserved and discarded.
 _________________________________
 ## License